craftofelectronics/craftofelectronics.github.com/assignments/plushie-monster-writeup.md

 Finally, you might focus on just one of these, and consider how you will build upon or improve your experience in the future.

+### Submission

+*Added Friday, September 7th, after assignments were turned in.
+This section is apparently necessary, so that everyone names their files correctly.*

+As with all assignments, you should submit your work to [Moodle](http://moodle.berea.edu/mod/assignment/view.php?id=53059).
+And, as with all assignments, you should use a sensible filename:

+* It should start with your username, which...
+* should be followed by a hyphen, which...
+* should be followed by the name of the assignment.

+For example, I would name my report **jadudm-plushiemonster.docx**.